spinframework/spinkube-docs/content/en/docs/overview.md

   workloads).
 - Substantially fewer resources are required during idle times.

-Thanks to Spin Operator, we can do all of this while integrating with Kubernetes primitives (DNS, probes, autoscaling, metrics, and many more cloud native and CNCF projects).
+Thanks to SpinKube, we can do all of this while integrating with Kubernetes primitives including DNS, probes, autoscaling, metrics, and many more cloud native and CNCF projects.

 ![SpinKube Project Overview Diagram](../spinkube-overview-diagram.png)

-Spin Operator watches [Spin App Custom Resources]({{< ref "glossary#spinapp-manifest" >}}) and realizes the desired state in the Kubernetes cluster.
-The foundation of this project was built using the kubebuilder framework and contains a Spin App Custom Resource Definition (CRD) and controller.
+SpinKube watches [Spin App Custom Resources]({{< ref "glossary#spinapp-manifest" >}}) and realizes the desired state in the Kubernetes cluster.
+The foundation of this project was built using the [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) framework and contains a Spin App Custom Resource Definition (CRD) and controller.

+SpinKube is a [Cloud Native Computing Foundation](https://www.cncf.io/) sandbox project.

 To get started, check out our [Quickstart guide]({{< ref "quickstart" >}}).